 The WSU Planetarium features a digital fulldome projection system.
 During a sky tour, audiences interact with the projected sky and the docent to learn about astronomy.
-The dome is a 24 foot diameter plastic-laminated glass-fiber dome.
-It was finished and installed in Sloan Hall in March, 1962.
+The dome is a 24 foot diameter plastic-laminated glass-fiber dome installed in Sloan Hall in March, 1962.
 In 1968 the projector was upgraded to the Spitz A3-P. In 2014, an interim spheric mirror digital projection system was added, upgraded to 4k resolution in summer 2016.
 It is used for WSU astronomy classes, school groups, other groups, and evening public shows.
-If you have a group of ten or more, you can arrange a free, one-hour sky tour during business hours.
-We find it especially easy to schedule in the 11 a.m. hour.
-Please email Dr. Michael Allen at
+If you have a group of twelve or more, you can arrange a free, one-hour sky tour during business hours.
+Contact Dr. Guy Worthey at

-We are excited that our series of informative and entertaining shows for the general public, inaugurated in Spring, 2014, have proven very popular.
-In Summer, 2014, we installed a spheric-mirror digital projection system to operate alongside the legacy Spitz star ball to enable a whole new layer of flexibility in the star theater.
-Funds from ticket sales maintain and improve our surround sound and full dome visual systems, and guarantee an offering of even more spectacular public events in the future.
+Funds from ticket sales maintain and improve our surround sound and full dome visual systems and guarantee an offering of even more spectacular public events in the future.
 The WSU Foundation will be happy to assist you if you wish to accelerate the upgrades with a financial gift (donate to “astronomy development fund”).

 - Day time groups ($0)